Republicans Unveiled Obamacare Replacement Plan — & It's Already Memed

 Some features of Obamacare will be kept.
 The Medicaid expansion that extended coverage to millions of low-income Americans will continue through January 1, 2020.
 Additionally, insurers will still not be able to discriminate against people with pre-existing conditions, and young adults will be able to remain on their parents’ plan through the age of 26.

 The bill defunds Planned Parenthood.
-The women’s health organisation won’t be able to receive hundreds of millions of dollars in Medicaid reimbursements, which make up the majority of its federal funding.
-President Donald Trump reportedly discussed potentially making this deal with the organisation: It could keep funding, so long as it stopped providing abortion services.
-But Planned Parenthood rejected the offer, with the organisation’s president saying in a statement: "Planned Parenthood is proud to provide abortion — a necessary service that's as vital to our mission as birth control or cancer screenings.”
+The women’s health organization won’t be able to receive hundreds of millions of dollars in Medicaid reimbursements, which make up the majority of its federal funding.
+President Donald Trump reportedly discussed potentially making this deal with the organization: It could keep funding, so long as it stopped providing abortion services.
+But Planned Parenthood rejected the offer, with the organization’s president saying in a statement: "Planned Parenthood is proud to provide abortion — a necessary service that's as vital to our mission as birth control or cancer screenings.”

 It’s not clear how the package will be funded.
 The section that addresses funding on the proposal’s website explains: “We are still discussing details, but we are committed to repealing Obamacare and replacing it with fiscally responsible policies that restore the free market and protect taxpayers.”